 Most of my classes are east of the campus center (The JAR, Rec Center, Stile Field House, InfoCision Stadium, Ocasek Natatorium)

 See a campus map.
 Tip: At the top, choose Categories > Residence Halls.

 Each year the location of our Living Learning Communities is subject to change.
 Get the most up to date information regarding Living Learning Communities.

 To provide options and flexibility we have a number of price points to meet student’s needs.
-The rates listed here are the semester fees for 2016-2017.
+Per semester rates for 2018-19:

 |Hall||Type||Cost per semester|

 |Exchange Street||Shared Single occupancy||$4,721|